 Emerging fibroblast-based therapies for skin conditions

 Current research explores the role of fibroblasts in autoimmune and inflammatory skin conditions.24,25 Understanding how fibroblasts contribute to the pathogenesis of conditions such as systemic sclerosis and lupus can lead to the development of fibroblast-targeted therapies to modulate immune responses.
-Researchers are also exploring the use of HLA-typed and disease-specific fibroblasts to develop personalized treatments for various conditions, including autoimmune diseases, inflammatory disorders, and genetic skin diseases.26,27
+Researchers are also exploring the use of HLA-typed and disease-specific fibroblasts to develop personalized treatments for various conditions, including autoimmune diseases, inflammatory disorders, and genetic skin diseases.26,27 Moreover, researchers are investigating the role of fibroblasts in skin microbiome interactions and how fibroblasts communicate with and influence the skin microbiome.28 These studies can lead to the development of probiotic approaches that leverage fibroblast-microbiome interactions.
+Studies are also ongoing to investigate the role of fibroblasts in cellular senescence to target the root causes of skin aging at the molecular level.29Challenges in skin fibroblast research

-Challenges in skin fibroblast research
+Figure 3: Challenges in skin fibroblast research.

 Innovation in skin fibroblast culture: our new defined and animal component-free medium

 To address the challenges of variability and reproducibility in fibroblast research, we are launching Fibroblast Growth Medium D-ACF, a defined and animal component-free (D-ACF) medium for fibroblasts.
+This innovative solution offers the following advantages:- Consistent cell growth and function

 - Elimination of serum-related variability